CDV-700 6B Geiger Counter With Original Phones | LiFePo Battery and Insulating Foam Pad |

 These modifications are based on an earlier article I wrote about the older CDV-700 counter, the speaker driver circuit was borrowed from my Count Accumulator for Radion Levels (CARL) circuit.
 This version of the regulator produces voltages that are closer to the 3V/6V used in the stock counter.
 If NiMH cells are used with this regulator, six cells should be used instead of the five used in the older version.

 There are several modifications that should be done to a CDV700-6B geiger counter to eliminate common failure modes or repair a defective counter.
 Beware that the pink-colored circuit board is much more fragile than modern glass-epoxy circuit boards, traces can melt off with just a little soldering iron heat.
-Proceed carefully.
+Proceed carefully and solder quickly.

 The high voltage rectifier stack in CDV700-6B counters are often defective, it should be replaced with a 1N4007 1000V piv silicon diode even if it has not yet failed.
 The original rectifier (CR3) is a skinny brown cardboard tube with metal ends that is located on the bottom edge of the circuit board near the connection to the probe leads.
 The replacement 1N4007 diode can be mounted in the holes used for the original diode, the cathode (white band) should be closest to the probe wire.
 Teflon or other insulated tubing should be place over the long diode leads to prevent arcing, see the photo above.

 Another common failure with the CDV700-6B is shorting of the high voltage probe trace to the board mounting screws and nearby traces.
-Remnants of this trace are visible at the bottom of the the photo of the circuit board.
+Remnants of this trace are visible in the photo of the circuit board, below the white wire.
 The trace snakes around two of the board mounting screws.
 A black arc path can be seen between the middle of the original trace and the adjacent trace.
-The trace should be replaced with a short piece of insulated wire.
-Cut 1/4" or longer segments from the copper trace near the two solder points using an X-acto knife, then heat the two segments to remove the cut trace from the circuit.
-Solder a new wire (white wire above) between the two solder points on the board.
+The old trace should be lifted from the circuit board and replaced with a short piece of insulated wire, see the white wire in the above photos.
 The circuit board pad for the probe center wire came off of the board, the hole was enlarged and a small 2-56 machine screw was used to mount a solder lug to the board.
 The new white wire was connected to the probe center wire at this point.

 The two high voltage disk capacitors (C4, 0.001uF and C5, 0.01uF) in the high voltage rectifier circuit can sometimes short out.
-It is a good idea to repace both of these parts, be sure to use 1000V capacitors.
+It is a good idea to repace both of these parts, be sure to use capacitors rated for at or above 1000V.

 The 400uF electrolytic capacitor (C1) that is located across the meter should be replaced, a 470uF 16V capacitor can be substituted.
 Old electrolytic capacitors are a common failure point in many types of electronics.